Let’s Understand Working Capital in Detail

 4. Seasonal Fluctuations

 There are certain businesses that are seasonal in nature.
-This means there is high demand for their goods during a specific period of the year.
+This means there is a high demand for their goods during a specific period of the year.
 In such cases, inventory of raw material needs to be purchased during a specific period of time.
 This is done so that goods are produced and are offered for sale when they are needed.

 Thus, the need for inventory increases during this period as compared to the other periods of the year.
 Therefore, businesses need additional funds to purchase inventories during the specific time of the year.
-As a result, seasonality of business impacts the working capital requirements of the business.
+As a result, the seasonality of business impacts the working capital requirements of the business.

 5. Operational Efficiency

 Various businesses operate on different operational efficiencies.
-Thus, operational efficiency of a business depends upon various factors.
+Thus, the operational efficiency of a business depends upon various factors.
 These include: